 I find I have more time to reflect on things these days, especially when I turn off the news and put my phone away.
 I truly believe we impact others with our words, actions and how we show up in the world, even if its not immediately obvious.
 We have no idea that impact, as those results may ripple out quietly through others and make differences in ways we’ll never realize.

 An individual who goes beyond everyday acts I consider a World Changer.
-I define two specific types.
+I define three specific types.
 One is an Activist, someone who takes conscious meaningful actions for a specific cause or belief.
 The second is a Philanthropist—someone who financially supports organizations specifically for humanitarian purposes.
+And the third is a volunteer who gives of their time and talents to help an organization and cause they feel is important.
 I believe this is a time to up our game and consider becoming a World Changer, if you aren’t already.

 We are entering a period in history where dissatisfaction, anger, and activism is on the rise.
 To me, it feels a lot like the 60’s again.
 If you were around then, don’t you think so too?
 Distrust in the decisions of our government and the directions we’re moving, current world events and global conflicts, civil unrest, and a divide across families and friends.
 Not unlike the Viet Nam and civil rights era.